Psalm 130 – Out of the Depths

 Yes, more than those who watch for the morning.

 a.
-I wait for the LORD, my soul waits: Having made his cry from the depths to God (Psalm 130:1-2), the singer then determined to wait upon God and the rescue He would bring.
+I wait for the LORD, my soul waits: Having made his cry from the depths to God (verses 1-2), the singer then determined to wait upon God and the rescue He would bring.

 c.
-My soul waits for the Lord: Here, using the word Adonai, the Psalmist again expressed his trust in Yahweh Adonai (the LORD… the Lord).
-This phrasing uses both Yahweh, the name for the covenant God of Abraham, Isaac, and Jacob; and Adonai, the normal name for a master or lord.
+My soul waits for the Lord: Here, using the word Adonai, the psalmist again expressed his trust in Yahweh Adonai (the LORD…the Lord).
+This phrasing used both Yahweh, the name for the covenant God of Abraham, Isaac, and Jacob; and Adonai, the normal name for a master or lord.

 ii.
 “With equal earnestness have the faithful since looked out for the dawning of that last morning, which is to abolish sin, and put an end to sorrow.”
 (Horne)